telegraph/front-end-exercise/README.md

 	Then then the comments should display in order of most likes And the comments should show most liked first
 ```

-## :mailbox_with_mail: Submitting your code

-:no_entry_sign: Please don't fork this repository as the links will be accessible to other candidates.

-:heavy_check_mark: Please clone it into your own repo and send us a link.

-:heavy_check_mark: We should be able to build and run your application locally.

-:heavy_check_mark: Please also feedback on how you found the test - what did you like/not like about it?

-:heavy_check_mark: Feel free to send us any other additional notes.
-E.g. what you would have done with more time.